escorciav/roi_pooling/README.md

 }
 ```

-This implementation was built on top of previous amazing work, thus you _must_ cite the following papers:
+This implementation was built on top of the legendary Faster-RCNN which you _must_ cite:

 ```
 @article{RenHG017,